 The most recent federal government shutdown lasted 35 days and occurred from Dec.
 22, 2018 to Jan.
 25, 2019, becoming the longest shutdown in United States history.
 Nearly 800,000 workers were forced into unpaid leave or work, in federal departments such as Treasury, Agriculture and Homeland Security.
 One of the biggest causes of the shutdown was deadlock over President Donald Trump’s demand for $5.7 billion in federal funds for a U.S.-Mexico border wall.

-Most creditors, utilities and medical facilities know that the government shutdown isn’t the fault of the people hurt most by it.
-If you’re not sure that your budget can stretch across your financial obligations, ask about your options for delaying or deferring your payments until the furlough lifts.
+Most creditors, utilities and medical facilities know that the efforts to flatten the curve of the coronavirus pandemic like forcing businesses to shut down are not your fault.
+If you’re not sure that your budget can stretch across your financial obligations, ask about your options for delaying or deferring your payments until the shutdown is lifted.

-And to make things a little easier for yourself in the future should another shutdown occur, you should consider consolidating your debt.
-Finally, if you feel like you’re underwater thanks to the furlough, it may be worth it to take a look at our page on budgeting, to better help you manage your finances.
+And to make things a little easier for yourself in the future should another pandemic occur, consider consolidating your debt.
+Finally, if you feel like you’re underwater thanks to COVID-19, it may be worth it to take a look at our page on budgeting, to better help you manage your finances.

 Frequently asked questions